znuny/Znuny4OTRS-Repo/doc/en/technical.md

 // Value = "Postmaster"
 ```

-## .Set
+## Set()

 Sets the key (default) or value of a given attribute.
-Additional option defines if a change event should get triggered (default) or not.
+Additional option defines if a change event should be triggered (default) or not.

 Example:
 ```